xieb3cky/Jeopardy/readme.md

 ![Start Game](https://im5.ezgif.com/tmp/ezgif-5-7526a74b1a.gif)

-* As user clicks on the clue (?), the card will be replaced with the question.
+* As user clicks on the clue (?), question will be reveal.

 ![Start Game](https://im4.ezgif.com/tmp/ezgif-4-2fd63db0cf.gif)

-* When user clicks on then question, it will show the answer.
+* When user clicks on the question, answer will be reveal.

 ![Start Game](https://im4.ezgif.com/tmp/ezgif-4-96866c13c9.gif)